OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 In addtion, in some cases, adding a hard fork can introduce vulnerabilities into the cryptocurrency.
 An example of this happened to Ethereum in 2019.
-When the fork was introduced for Ethereum, where the fork caused issues with smart contracts.
+A fork was introduced for Ethereum, which caused issues with smart contracts.
 The Constantinople fork was proposed in increased vulnerabilities within the smart contracts.
-The hashing algorithm within these contracts became repeatable and thus, increased the chances of a hacker accessing the information within the contracts.
+The hashing algorithm
+within these contracts became repeatable and thus, increased the chances of a hacker accessing the information within the contracts.